 Wood vs. Metal: Which Is Best for Your Horse Barn?

 The following are some of the main considerations horse owners have to weigh when choosing between metal and wood.
+We’ve learned these over our 30+ years as a horse barn builder in the Mid Atlantic region.
 We’ll let you decide which scores higher in your book when it’s all said and done.

 Some people love the sound of rain thrumming on a metal barn; others find it distracting.
 On this one, we’re going to have to give the point to wood.
 Wood provides a quieter interior all around, which is a selling point for many people.

 While both steel and wood barns can be insulated, taken by themselves, wood barns and roofs provide greater insulation than metal.
 Wood will keep your barn a little cooler in the summer and warmer in the winter.
 Wood also breathes, which can help vent some of the humidity that naturally accumulates in a barn.
 For insulating properties, once again, we’re going to give a point to wood.
 So far, 2-zip.